Young Choreographers’ Competition: objectives and issues

 Thus above and beyond providing support for emerging young choreographers and new talented individuals, one of the issues pointed out is renewing the ballet repertoire and giving it high visibility in the profession both nationally and internationally.

-To assist emerging young choreographers, in 2015, Charles Jude and Thierry Malandain have decided to create a competition to identify, highlight and assist two budding talents during three seasons by giving them the means to create for an ensemble of classical dancers and present their work to audiences.
+To assist emerging young choreographers, in 2015, the partners have decided to create a competition to identify, highlight and assist two budding talents during three seasons by giving them the means to create for an ensemble of classical dancers and present their work to audiences.

 Another objective is also to help attract and promote aspiring choreographers that didn’t dare try their luck until now.

-Today, the Bordeaux National Opera’s Ballet, the Malandain Ballet Biarritz with the CCN Ballet de l’Opéra national du Rhin and the support of the Caisse des Dépôts group, launch the 2nd Edition of the Emergent choreographers contest.
+Today, the Bordeaux National Opera’s Ballet, the Malandain Ballet Biarritz with the CCN Ballet de l’Opéra national du Rhin and the support of the Ministry of Culture, launch the 3rd Edition of the Emergent choreographers contest.

 Competition’s General Programme

-27 may 2018: final round for the 6 finalists.
-Selection in Bordeaux (France) Grand Theatre of two winners and special awards
+31 may 2020: final round for the 6 finalists.
+Selection in Biarritz (France) Gare du Midi of two winners and special awards

 Centre for Choreographic Cooperation

-Today, these three figures focus on the aesthetics of classical dance from its roots to its most current forms.
+These three ballets focus on the aesthetics of classical dance from its roots to its most current forms.
 Their collaboration is a result of the Greater South West’s Centre for Choreographic Cooperation (in French: Pôle de coopération chorégraphique du Grand Sud-Ouest).

 The Centre’s project came to be in 2012 as a result of several observations.
 Ballet, now more than ever, continues to delight a broad audience thanks to works taken from its repertoire and creations.
 Despite this popularity, there are only five hundred dancers employed under permanent contracts in France, there are very few troupes compared to other countries, and ultimately there aren’t many young choreographers demanding a commitment to academic vocabulary.
 This is even more ironic than the vocabulary, since Ballet as a theatrical genre earned a reputation for excellence in France before spreading throughout Europe and then worldwide.